-Allah Subhanahu Wa Ta’Ala makes some moments, days, and months of the year virtuous over others.
-Ashura is such a significant day for Muslims.
-So, what is the day of Ashura?
+Allah Subhanahu Wa Ta’Ala designates certain moments, days, and months of the year as being more virtuous than others.
+Ashura is such a significant day in the Islamic calendar.
+Do you know what Ashura is?
 It is the 10th day of the first Islamic month, Muharram.
-This day has both historical and religious backgrounds, such as Prophet Musa (AS), and the people of Israel were saved from the oppression of Pharaoh.

-In 2023, Ashura Day will be observed throughout the Muslim world on the 28th of July.
-Fasting on Ashura has special rewards.
-And there are several things to know about how Ashura is celebrated and what we should avoid on this auspicious day.
-Let’s read the full blog to get a clear idea of Ashura.
+Fasting on Ashura brings special rewards.
+There are several other things you should know like how Ashura is celebrated and what to avoid on this blessed day.
+Continue reading the blog to learn details about Ashura.

 What Does Ashura Mean?